-Dan Wei is a Research Associate Professor at the USC Sol Price School of Public Policy.
+Dan Wei is a research associate professor at the USC Sol Price School of Public Policy.
 Her research focuses on economic consequence analysis of natural or man-made hazards, modeling of economic impacts of climate mitigation policies and analysis of market-based GHG mitigation policy instruments.
-Dr. Wei’s current projects include development and application of an economic framework to evaluate resilience in recovering from major port disruptions for California Department of Transportation, analysis of economic impacts of the HayWired earthquake scenario for U.S. Geological Survey and evaluation of alternative modeling approaches for the NY Prize Microgrid projects.
-Dr. Wei worked as a Postdoctoral Research Associate in SPPD (now the USC Price School) from 2007 to 2010.
+Wei’s current projects include development and application of an economic framework to evaluate resilience in recovering from major port disruptions for California Department of Transportation, analysis of economic impacts of the HayWired earthquake scenario for U.S. Geological Survey and evaluation of alternative modeling approaches for the NY Prize Microgrid projects.
+Wei worked as a postdoctoral research associate in SPPD (now the USC Price School) from 2007 to 2010.
 She holds a BE degree in engineering physics and an MSc degree in public policy from Tsinghua University and a PhD in geography from The Pennsylvania State University.